 - Pace Yourself: Plan on visiting up to five wineries a day.
 Your palette will go numb if you try to tackle too many wineries.
 Plus, during harvest you may want to linger to watch what’s happening.

 - Expect a different mood: It’s very different at wineries in the fall.
 There’s a tension and excitement as the winemakers and staff work to bring in the grapes.
 The hours are long and all hands are on deck.
 Ask questions about what’s going on, but be respectful if they have limited time to chat.

 - Prepare for the weather: And remember the wine!
 It may be cooler, but on sunny mild days the temperature inside a trunk or car can climb to a level not good for wine.
 Bring a cooler or two.

-- Learn about dog friendly wineries: A great resource in Washington Wine Country is winedoggies.com
+- Learn about dog friendly wineries: A great resource in the Valley is winedoggies.com

-- Fly to Washington Wine Country: Your Vacation to Washington Wine Country Just Got Easier – with the Taste and Tote Program.
-Alaska Airlines Mileage Plan™ members can check their first case of wine free from Yakima, Tri-Cities/Pasco or Walla Walla on Alaska Airlines.
+- Fly to Washington wine country: Your Vacation to Washington Wine Country just got easier – with the Taste and Tote Program.
+Alaska Airlines Mileage Plan™ members can check their first case of wine free from Yakima on Alaska Airlines.
 Show your Alaska Airlines boarding pass for waived tasting fees at more than 200 participating wineries throughout the region.
 Plus Hertz Car rentals has deals year-round and waives drop off fees in the region.
 Check the website for details.

 - Try something new!
-We just launched our Spirits and Hops Trail that celebrates the ciders, craft beers and distilled beverages of the Yakima Valley.
+Our Spirits and Hops Trail celebrates the ciders, craft beers and distilled beverages of the Yakima Valley.
 A nice change of pace.
-Be sure also to check out local produce stands and farmers markets for some great veggies and fruit to pair with your wines.
+Also, check out local produce stands and farmers markets for some great veggies and fruit to pair with your wines.

-With the right planning and attitude, a visit to a wine region during the harvest and crush is an exceptional way to learn about fine wines.
+With the right planning and attitude, a visit to the Yakima Valley during the harvest and crush is an exceptional way to learn about our fine wines.
 Enjoy!